danielebailo/couchdb-dump/README.md

 couchdb-dump (& restore)
 ============

+It works on LINUX/UNIX, Bash based systems (MacOSx)

 **Bash command line script(s) to EASILY dump&restore a couchdb database and/or to restore it.**

 When launched it takes as arguments: